thephpleague/tactician/plugins/bernard.md

 $consumer->consume($queue);
 ~~~

 The plugin tries to follow Bernard's logic as close as possible.
-To leard more about how consuming and routers work, check the [official documentation](http://bernardphp.com) for details.
+To learn more about how consuming and routers work, check the [official documentation](http://bernardphp.com) for details.

 #### Receivers